LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 Timing
 -------

-In this code, we are using another class from the
-.Net framework/library.

 We need the ability to time the various sorting algorithms.
-Luckily, .Net gives us a way of doing so through its ``Stopwatch`` class.
+Luckily, the .Net framework/library gives us a way of doing so through its ``Stopwatch`` class.
 This class supports methods that you would expect if you've ever used a stopwatch (the kind found in sports):

 - Reset: Resets the elapsed time to zero.
 We need this so we can use the same Stopwatch for each sorting algorithm.
 - Start: Starts the stopwatch.
 Will keep recording time until stopped.
 - Stop: Stops the stopwatch.
 - ElapsedMilliseconds: Not really a method but a property (like a variable).
 We'll use this to get the total time that has elapsed between pairs of Start/Stop events in milliseconds.

-So let's take a look at how we compare the sorting algorithms by looking at the ``Main()`` method's code.
-As this code is fairly lengthy, we're going to look at parts of it.
+So let's take a look at the ``Main()`` method's code to see how we compare the sorting algorithms.
 The ``Main()`` method should be thought of as an *experiment* that tests the performance of each of the sorting algorithms.
+As all of the tests follow the same pattern, we're going to look at the basic variable setup first, and then one test.

 .. literalinclude:: ../source/examples/sorting/sorting.cs
    :start-after: chunk-drivervars-begin
    :end-before: chunk
-   :linenos:

 The variables declared here are to set up the apparatus: